The following is a list of websites we have found helpful. For suggestions for additional sites please contact us.

 American Academy of Pediatrics (AAP)

-General pediatric information including a link to Healthychildren.org which includes information for parents and is available in English or Spanish.
+General pediatric information including a link to Healthychildren.org, the AAP Parenting Website, which includes information for parents and is available in English or Spanish.

 American College of Surgeons (ACS)

 The Surgical Patient Education Program: Preparing for the Best Recovery provides surgical information for patients and families.

 American Pediatric Surgical Association (APSA)

 Family and Parent resource pages that are designed to help patients and their families better understand what is happening when a child has been diagnosed with a medical or surgical condition.

 APA Formatting and Style Guide

 The Online Writing Lab (OWL) at Purdue University houses writing resources and instructional material, a free service of the Writing Lab at Purdue.
 Students, members of the community, and users worldwide will find information to assist with many writing projects.
 The Writing Lab contains great information on APA (American Psychological Association) style, which is used widely by nurses in research and practice including APSNA publications.